FAQ - High level of privacy

 Can I use the assets in the Trust flexibly?

-Over and above, we provide every client a secured Mastercard credit card.
-You can spend as much as the permitted card credit limit, based on a percentage of the market value of your assets.
-UniTrust maximizes the liquidity of your assets.
-Regardless of the client’s credit rating (TU), the credit limit will not affect account operations and credit card applications.
+We also provide every client with a secured Mastercard credit card.
+The credit limit is based on a percentage of the market value of the assets held under your trust account.
+UniTrust maximises the liquidity of your assets.
+The credit limit is not affected by the client's personal credit rating and will not impact account operations or credit card applications.

 How to set up a private Trust?